Newburgh Time Travel

 Interactive Self-Guided Tour of Historic Newburgh, Indiana

 Newburgh’s unique river town heritage and historic architecture are admired by many locals and passersby – this has been the case for over two centuries now.
-On your stroll through downtown, you may see some historically designed signs with QR codes to scan – quite intriguing for the curious mind, what shall it be?
-Through this interactive project, we are able to bring the museum to the streets and anyone with a camera cellphone can travel back in time to their exact destination over 100 years ago!
+On your stroll through downtown, you may see some historic looking signs with QR codes to scan – quite intriguing for the curious mind, what shall it be?
+Through this interactive project, we are able to bring the museum to the streets and anyone with a smartphone can travel back in time to their exact destination over 100 years ago!

 QR Code Sign Links: